 Begin this year was the high-end LG G8 THINQ introduced as the successor to the G7 THINQ.
-In the second half of the year, a series of top models will be introduced again, including the Samsung Galaxy Note 10 and the Apple iPhone 11 models.
+In the year’s second half, a series of top models will be introduced again, including the Samsung Galaxy Note 10 and the Apple iPhone 11 models.
 However, it is still unknown whether LG will also introduce a top model, finally, the V50 ThinQ was also announced simultaneously with the G8, which is also a flagship device.

 LG G10 becomes the new flagship smartphone